systemsecologygroup/PhytoSFDM/README.rst

 Usage
 -----

-The example calculates all the model variants at a testing location in the north Atlantic Ocean (47.5° N and 15.5° W).
+The example calculates all the model variants at a testing location in the Atlantic Ocean (47.5° N and 15.5° W).
 To run the example just type in a terminal:

 $ PhytoSFDM_example